 Individual failed messages can be viewed in one of the following two ways:

 - Inside a failed message group - in the "Failed Messages Group" tab, click the "View messages" link from a failed message group entry

 - All messages without any grouping - via the "All messages" tab

-Both of these message list views allow for taking actions on an individual message, on custom message selections or on all messages contained in the view.
+Both of these message list views allow for taking actions on an individual message, on custom message selections or all messages contained in the view.

 - Archive - Archives message(s).